FastComments/fastcomments-docs/src/content/guides/sso-access-control/items/implementation.md

 Similarly, the `SSOUsers` API can be invoked to define the groups associated with each user.

-For both resources, the groups may be updated at any time.
+For both resources, there are no limitations as to when the groups can be set or updated.

 If it's only desired to limit users from `@mention`'ing each other, then `Pages` do not have to be taken into consideration.